|

 University of Colorado at Boulder.

-design, coordination, and education in software.
+understanding and advancing the role of design, coordination, and education in software development.
 His graduate work addressed

-distributed configuration management and versioned software architecture from
+distributed configuration management and versioned software architecture from a strictly technical perspective, but since his arrival at

 UC Irvine

-he has been "positively corrupted" by his
+he has been positively corrupted by his

 colleagues